My thoughtful friend Jane commented recently: ‘There aren’t many jobs left for people who do better at life when left on their own’.

 Another theory on the origins of the hermitage is offered in the ballad The Hermit of Warkworth, first published in 1771.
 The hermit-narrator of the long poem recounts a story to two young lovers, one of whom is the son of Harry ‘Hotspur’.
 The story concerns a knight named Sir Bertram: a close friend of the first earl, a gallant fighter, and a man in the throes of love.
 Late in the story, Bertram finds himself on a mission to rescue his true love.
 The mission goes badly awry when Bertram (spoiler alert!) mistakenly slays both his brother and the maiden fair.
 Mortified by his actions, Bertram seeks to end his life, but ‘time and thought and holy men’ send him on another path.
 ‘No more the slave of human pride’, he decides to spend his life ‘in penitence and prayer’.

-According to the ballad, Earl Percy gives his friend a refuge on the tiny island in the River Coquet and there Bertram, now named Benedict, carves out some rooms.
+According to the ballad, Earl Percy offers his friend refuge and Bertram, now re-named Benedict, hews some rooms from the Northumberland sandstone.
 In one of these, he sculpts the ‘beauteous form’ of his lost love.
 Fifty years on, Warkworth’s hermit-narrator identifies himself to his listeners as that self-same knight, now turned recluse.

 Did the hermitage really have its beginnings in a tale of murder and lost love?
 It’s unlikely, but nobody is sure.
 Certainly, there are figures, now worn by the weather, carved into the hermitage’s stonework.
 There is a tomb with an effigy that appears to depict a woman’s image with a warrior (or hermit?) kneeling at her feet.
 And surrounding one of the chapel’s windows, are more figures.
 The generally accepted view, disputed by some, is that they represent the nativity—Mary with the baby Jesus on one side of the window, Joseph on the other.